-2nd semester mentor texts: Adventures of Huckleberry Finn (Twain); The Great Gatsby (Fitzgerald); Death of a Salesman (Miller)
+2nd semester mentor texts: The Great Gatsby (Fitzgerald); Death of a Salesman (Miller)

-2nd semester book club choices: Fences (Wilson), A Raisin in the Sun (Hansberry), A Streetcar Named Desire (Williams), The Piano Lesson, The Glass Menagerie (Williams), Two Trains Running, Ma Rainey's Black Bottom, A Long Day's Journey into Night, Lost in Yonkers, The Miracle Worker, Stunning, August: Osage County (Letts), 4,000 Miles, Blues for Mr. Charlie, Crimes of the Heart, Clybourne Park, With Their Eyes
+2nd semester book club choices: Fences (Wilson), The Piano Lesson, The Glass Menagerie, Two Trains Running, Ma Rainey's Black Bottom, A Streetcar Named Desire, A Long Day's Journey into Night, Lost in Yonkers, The Miracle Worker, Stunning, August: Osage County, 4,000 Miles, Blues for Mr. Charlie, Crimes of the Heart, Clybourne Park, With Their Eyes Writing.

-Writing.
 Although this is not a formal "composition" course, writing will be an integral and daily part of the course used to explore literary topics and develop students' voices.
 Students will evaluate their strengths and weaknesses as writers.
 Through writing they will express opinions, develop the capacity to think critically, and become careful, thorough researchers.
 Second semester includes a Research Paper unit.
 Vocabulary and grammar instruction is also part of the daily curriculum.
 Since we strive to ensure students get timely feedback on their writing and they will receive frequent feedback throughout the writing process, final drafts will include only a rubric and minimal comments.
 Students should read and apply that feedback as needed.